-Group Treasury maintain a contingency funding plan that considers access to a range of funding options and sources under normal and stressed scenarios.
+UK&I Treasury maintain a contingency funding plan for the Company's parent RSAI Ltd that considers access to a range of funding options and sources under normal and stressed scenarios.

 C.4.7 Expected profit in future premiums

 The Expected Profit in Future Premiums (EPIFP) is the profit relating to existing contracts with premium due in the future but not yet received at the valuation date.
 The EPIFP has been calculated for each homogeneous risk group - loss-making policies have only been offset against profit-making policies within a homogeneous risk group.